sammi-turner/Unix-C-Boilerplate/README.md

 <br>

-# Unix C Project Template
+# Unix C Project Boilerplate

 <br>

 ## Overview

-This is a C project template for Unix-based systems.
-It provides a basic structure and configuration for building C projects using a Makefile.
+This repo provides a basic structure and configuration for building C projects using a Makefile.
+It also contains a codebase of potentially useful library code.

 <br>